 Graduates with prior wind power or other industry employment experience may re-enter the work force with advanced management skills which are qualifying for senior project management positions.
 Graduates from this programme seeking their first jobs in the wind industry will have demonstrable knowledge relevant to wind farm project development and management as well as community relations.
 This is a powerful combination and the demand for that type of expertise is expected to increase.

 Besides employment in project management or project development positions, your professional career may also be in scientific or technical research and development, as a scientific and/or technical advisor, consultant or project leader.
-The specialisation in the second year increases your value in the job market and can open doors for further PhD studies.
+The programme also prepares you for further PhD studies.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within engineering, science or social science.